wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.      Expires December 14, 2015               [Page 7]
+Contavalli, et al.       Expires January 7, 2016                [Page 7]

-Internet-Draft        Client Subnet in DNS Queries              Jun 2015
+Internet-Draft        Client Subnet in DNS Queries             July 2015

    PREFIX-LENGTH bits, rather than the full width that would normally be